 Carlos G. Lopez

-Former State District Judge Carlos Lopez joined Thompson & Horton in 2016 as a partner and currently serves as head of the firm’s Dallas office.
+Former State District Judge, Carlos Lopez, joined Thompson & Horton in 2016 as a partner and currently serves as head of the firm’s Dallas and Fort Worth offices.
 He presided over Dallas County Court at Law No. 2 from 1996 to 2000 as well as the 116th Judicial District Court from 2000 to 2003.
 Judge Lopez consistently received the highest ratings from the attorneys whose cases he handled.

 Mr. Lopez focuses his litigation practice on representing school districts and governmental entities in grievances, administrative hearings, litigation and appeals at all levels of Texas state courts as well as federal courts in the Fifth Circuit.
 Mr. Lopez has also successfully defended school districts against Title VII, Americans with Disabilities Act, Age Discrimination in Employment Act, Family Medical Leave Act, Texas Whistleblower Act, and Chapter 21 Texas Labor Code claims as well as 42 U.S.C. §1983 civil rights actions, including various First Amendment, equal protection, and procedural and substantive due process claims.
 Mr. Lopez has also served as counsel for school district boards and provided guidance and counsel regarding personnel issues, investigations, procurement, contracting, policy, local governance, and compliance with the Texas Open Meetings Act and Texas Public Information Act.